Octonauts: Books

-TV series
+History

 In 2010, The Octonauts was adapted into a 52-episode CGI animated television series co-produced by Chorion and Brown Bag Films.
 It first aired in the UK on 4 October 2010 on CBeebies, a BBC television channel for children under 7.
 The first series ended in February 2011 but continued to be aired as repeats.
 A second series of 22 episodes commenced in November 2012.

 The Octonauts had its US premiere on the Disney Channel on 9 January 2012 In September 2014, Silvergate Media announced its sale of season 4 to the Disney Channel, to be aired in 2015.
-Many of the characters' voices were redubbed to give them American accents—Hispanic in the case of Peso and Pinto—although Captain Barnacles, Kwazii and Professor Inkling retained their original British voices.
-Another notable difference between the British version and the US version is the absence of the "Creature Report" feature at the end of each episode.
-This educational and melodic recap of the adventure is missing from the UK version, but is available to view in Britain through Netflix, which streams the American version.

 In Australia, in 2014, the Octonauts became the second most-watched children's TV show in the country, seen daily on ABC2 by 257,000 viewers nationally.
 By season 4, the Octonauts had been picked up in more than 100 countries, including RTÉ Two (Ireland), Treehouse TV (Canada), ABC Television (Australia), TF1 (France), SuperRTL (Germany), CCTV (China), Karusel (Russia), Disney Junior (Spain, Portugal), and SVT (Sweden).

 The show has been translated and shown in French (TF1), Spanish and Portuguese (Discovery Kids Latin America), Finnish (YLE TV2), Welsh (S4C), and Slovakian (STV 2).
 The series was made with the help of marine biologists Dr. Lara A. Ferry-Graham and Dr. Michael H. Graham, who had previously worked on Finding Nemo.

 Episodes

 The TV show is episodic, with each 11-minute episode seeing them encountering an unusual but real sea creature as they explore strange underwater worlds.
 Often they must discover a vital biological or behavioral fact about that creature to rescue it or themselves from danger.
 The stories usually feature three main characters: Captain Barnacles, Kwazii, and Peso, with the other five Octonauts acting in supporting roles.

-The opening theme tune finishes with the chant "Explore! – Rescue! – Protect!", the Octonauts’ motto.
+The opening theme tune finishes with the chant "Explore! – Rescue! – Protect!", the Octonauts' motto.